 If you still hear a whistling noise, you may have leaky or misaligned ductwork, which requires a professional to seal or replace.

-Ready for a furnace repair?
+Ready for a furnace repair in Buffalo?
 Trust Roy’s for a stress-free experience

 Diagnosing furnace problems can be difficult—and stressful.
 If your furnace is still making a loud noise, it might be time for a professional’s touch.
 Contact Roy’s.
 Our trained HVAC technicians have been taking the stress out of furnace repairs since 1974.